crewlinker/protoc-gen-dynamodb/README.md

 - [ ] MUST generate methods that return PartitionKey (name/value), and SortKey (name/value)
 - [ ] MUST deploy a buf module so users can easily include options

+## Documentation backlog

+- [ ] Write the rules for what kind of fields can be set as a PK, or SK
+- [ ] Write what well-known types encode to what

 ## Feature Backlog

+- [ ] SHOULD add method that marshals just the keys (if any keys are configured)
 - [ ] SHOULD add field option to support (un)marshalling StringSets, NumberSets, ByteSets etc
 - [ ] SHOULD allow skipping certain fields for all dynamodb marshalling/unmarshalling: ignore option
 - [ ] SHOULD support encoding compex types (messages, maps, strucpb, oneof values as json AND/OR binary protobuf)